Student Relief Fund

 - Minimal to no financial aid options

 Note: Exceptions to these criteria can be made in response to an emergency situation or catastrophic event.
 In such cases, assistance provided must cover a cost related directly to the emergency.
-Examples might include, but are not limited to: Educational supplies or clothing lost in a fire, temporary campus housing for students experiencing housing insecurity, car repair for commuter students, travel costs for a funeral.
+Examples might include, but are not limited to: Educational supplies or clothing lost in a fire, temporary campus housing for students experiencing housing insecurity, car repair for commuter students, or any other expense which directly impacts a student's educational needs.

 Books/course supplies: Students not meeting the established criteria listed above may be eligible to receive a one time award up to $200 for book/course supplies if no immediate financial options are available.